An ACT Government Website

 • complete accredited clinical training, covering:

-• pharmacology and pharmacokinetics of buprenorphine,
+• pharmacology and pharmacokinetics of buprenorphine

-• compare available formulations, including dose titration.
+• compare available formulations, including dose titration

 • correct administration techniques

-• practical considerations for providing a LAIB service.
+• practical considerations for providing a LAIB service

 • recognition and management of side effects

-• documenting the service; and
+• documenting the service

 • undergo supervised practical injection training for administration of LAIB.